microsoft/Broadcast-Development-Kit/docs/how-to-use-the-solution/README.md

             }
         }
     ```
-    if the provisioningDetails is deprovisioned we need to start the service by calling the start endpoint.
+    If the provisioningDetails is deprovisioned we need to start the service by calling the start endpoint.

 2. **Start Service**: